Johse/powerload-utilities/README.md

 The default location for the log file ***IDB.Translate.BCP.log*** is '*%LocalAppData%\coolOrange\powerLoad*'.
 There you find information about successful inserts and errors.

+## Logging Settings
+The default location for the log files is '*%LocalAppData%\coolOrange\powerLoad*'.
+The size and the number of the log file and how detailed the logging is written can be set in the files with  extension log4net.
+To increase the size of the logfile increase the value of line:
+`<param name="MaximumFileSize" value="20mb" />`
+To increase the number of the logfile before they are overwritten increase the value of line:
+`<param name="MaxSizeRollBackups" value="20" />`
+To get more detailed information into the logfile change the value of the level value to "**DEBUG**" or "**ALL**":
+`<level value="INFO" />`

 ## Product Documentation